dequelabs/axe-core/doc/developer-guide.md

 #### Returns

-An object containg the data, relatedNodes, and a way to reset them.
+An object containing the data, relatedNodes, and a way to reset them.

 ```js
 {